Contact: david.cornu@observatoiredeparis.psl.eu

 My LinkedIn profile (with education and experience details)

 I am a French numerical astrophysicist, presently employed as an AI Fellow at PSL University (Paris Sciences & Lettres) in the context of the EFELIA program (driven by PSL’s Data Science program).
+I am also a fellow of the Paris School of AI (PSL program under the Cluster-AI funding).

-I work at the Paris Observatory as a member of the LERMA (Laboratoire d’Etudes du Rayonnement et de la Matière en Astrophysique et Atmosphères).
+I work at the Paris Observatory as a member of the LERMA (Laboratoire dâEtudes du Rayonnement et de la Matière en Astrophysique et Atmosphères).

 I was noticeably the PI of the MINERVA team competing in the SKA Science Data Challenge 2, for which I developed a highly customized 3D-YOLO network.
 The MINERVA team won first place in the challenge, SDC2 summary paper.